Dominican Citizenship Requirements & Transcription Process

 Cédula History:

-• Up to mid-1990s: "Old" cédulas were made of beige-colored card and were roughly the size of a bank account book
+• Up to 1997: "Old" cédulas were made of beige-colored card and were roughly the size of a bank account book

 Why BOTH Sides of the Most Recent Cédula Matter